philips-software/kotlin-hsdp-sdk/CONTRIBUTING.md

 git push origin my-fix-branch -f
 ```

-_WARNING: Squashing or reverting commits and force-pushing thereafter may remove Github comments
+_WARNING: Squashing or reverting commits and force-pushing thereafter may remove GitHub comments
 on code that were previously made by you or others in your commits.
 Avoid any form of rebasing
 unless necessary._